Updated on November 20, 2023.

 How Does Bonus Depreciation Factor In?

 Bonus depreciation is another way to deduct your business purchases.
 It’s similar to the Section 179 deduction in that it lets you take an upfront tax break for the cost of buying assets without spreading it out over time.
 Previously, it only covered new equipment, but in recent years, the law has changed to allow used equipment.
-With bonus depreciation, you can claim 100% of the purchase cost.
+With bonus depreciation in 2023, you can claim 80% of the purchase cost.

 What Comes Next?